epurpur/PythonWebScraping/WebDriverInstall.md

 #### Step 2: Install Google Chrome's Chromedriver
 Go to this site: [Chrome for Testing Availability Dashboard](https://googlechromelabs.github.io/chrome-for-testing/)

 Find the appropriate version of Chromedriver.
-I have Google Chrome version 94 installed so I will download Chromedriver version 94.
+I have Google Chrome version 128 installed so I will download Chromedriver version 128.

 ![](./images/ChromeDriverVersion.png)

-Now I will choose the appropriate version of ChromeDriver for my operating system.
-I am on a Mac so I will choose **chromedriver_mac64.zip**
+Click **stable**

 ![](./images/ChromeDriverInstall.png)

-The resulting file that is downloaded will be zipped.
+Now, under **binary**, look for **chromedriver**.
+Under **platform**, look for either Mac, Win (Windows), or Linux.
+Depending on your operating system, choose either **linux64, mac-x64, or win64**.

+Copy and paste the **URL** (as seen in the screenshot above) into a new browser tab and this will trigger a download in the Downloads folder on your computer.
+This folder will be zipped so you need to unzip it.

 #### Step 3: Move into your working directory

-Unzip the file you just downloaded and move it into your working directory.
+Unzip the files you just downloaded and move the **ChromeDriver** file into your working directory.
 In this workshop we are working in the ***PythonWebScraping-master*** folder.
 All you have to do is drag it in there.
 We will reference this file later in our code.